sigilante/sentinel/README.md

 #   Website Authentication using Urbit ID

+**`%beacon` and `%sentinel` are now completely replaced by the Urbit Authenticator tool.
+They are left available for reference purposes but should not be used in production code anymore.**

 ##  Design Objective

 A website can authenticate a user's ownership of an active Urbit ship using a pair of agents:  one on the website's ship to request authentication, and one on the user's ship to confirm it.